Not Strong Enough: Lyrics

 The song's chorus is an homage to Crow's 1994 single "Strong Enough".
 Bridgers had thought of the referential lyric, "Not strong enough to be your man", long before the song was written and had been waiting for the right opportunity to include it.
 Though the song details feelings of depression, Bridgers told Newsweek that she did not experience these emotions during the writing process, likening the discrepancy to "talking to your friends about the things you struggle with mentally, like you're not actually emotionally activated in the moment when sharing or talking about it."
-Each chorus uses different lyrics.
+Each chorus uses different lyrics: Bridgers's chorus catastrophizes about things which have not yet occurred; Baker's chorus centers around internal duality and shirking responsibility by refusing to accept capacity; and Dacus's chorus mentions "having revelations" and cutting a car trip short to go home.
+(Note: Attributed to multiple sources:)

 The bridge consists of the line, "Always an angel, never a god", repeated twelve times.
 According to Dacus, the lyric is intended to describe "receiving praise for being subservient".
 Hopper felt that it represented a "power imbalance" where a person with mental illness has greater influence in a relationship, while Lola J. DeAscentiis of The Harvard Crimson opined that it represented feeling helpless and adrift.
 Nuss stated that it conveyed feelings of disappointment with being belittled by other people.
 Writing for Flood Magazine, Kyle Lemmon interpreted the lyric to express "feelings of guilt and shame".
 To Atwood Magazines Nic Nichols and Dazeds Günseli Yalcinkaya, the lyric encapsulated the struggles of women against misogyny in the music industry.
 Spins Daniel Kohn wrote that it "express[ed] ... how to manage your own expectations and emotions while dealing with your own shit".

+Frunzǎ connected the bridge with the religious backgrounds of Dacus and Baker, who both grew up in Christian homes in the Southern United States.
+The music theorist David S. Carter included "Not Strong Enough" in a sample of 118 songs for a 2025 study of certain types of bridges, termed rebuilds.
+He analyzed it for its use of a repeated lyrical figure in a rebuild consisting of looped musical material which was not present in any previous sections of the song, but interacted with those sections and any that came after.